damouras/damouras.github.io/_pages/about.md

 Phone: 416.287.7269

 **Office Hours**
-If you want to talk to me about your studies, you can book an online meeting [here](https://calendly.com/sdamouras/office-hours?preview_source=et_card&month=2024-09).
+If you want to meet with me, you can [book a online appointment](https://calendly.com/sdamouras/office-hours?preview_source=et_card&month=2024-09).

 <!-- **Public Calendar**